Get

 2. It Provides Physical and Mental Stimulation

 In addition to its cooling effects, rain can also provide several physical and mental benefits for dogs.
-For example, playing in the rain can help to improve your dog’s physical fitness.
-Running and jumping in the rain requires more energy than doing so on dry ground, which can help to improve your dog’s endurance and muscle tone.
+For example, playing in the rain can improve your dog’s physical fitness.
+Running and jumping in the rain requires more energy than doing so on dry ground, which can improve your dog’s endurance and muscle tone.

 Rain can also be a great mental stimulation for dogs.
-The sound of raindrops hitting the ground and the scent of rain can be very appealing to dogs that have a keen sense of smell.
+The sound of raindrops hitting the ground and the scent of rain can appeal to dogs with a keen sense of smell.
 Additionally, the sensation of raindrops on their fur can be a novel and exciting experience, providing mental stimulation and enrichment.

 3. It Can Be a Sensory Experience for Dogs

 For dogs, rain is a multi-sensory experience.
-The sound of raindrops hitting the ground, the scent of rain, and the sensation of raindrops on their fur can all be very appealing to dogs.
-Additionally, the sight of rain can be very stimulating, as dogs are visually oriented animals.
+The sound of raindrops hitting the ground, the scent of rain, and the sensation of raindrops on their fur can all be very appealing.
+Additionally, the sight of rain can be very stimulating.

-As a pet owner, you can even help to enhance your dog’s sensory experience of rain by providing them with toys and other objects to play with in the rain.
-For example, a ball or frisbee can be a great way to engage your dog in play while also providing them with mental and physical stimulation.
+As a pet owner, you can enhance your dog’s sensory experience of rain by providing them with toys and other objects to play with in the rain.
+For example, a ball or frisbee can be a great way to engage your dog in play while providing mental and physical stimulation.

 Close up of Dog in Rain